Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 them is you.
 This is done by acting in case of a positive "update" call.
 In case the vaccinator service announces success, please generate a time stamp (or random token) and provide it to all affected clients.
-By knowing the pid from the request, you should be able to know the affected persons (logins).
+By knowing the vid from the request, you should be able to know the affected persons (logins).
 You send them this time stamp with their next request and they will have to call the wipeCache() function with this as parameter.
 If the API recognises this time stamp/token as already know,